dyyfk/chessBoardServer/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 Special Thanks to: @TheAlmightyHelix

 ## Todo

-We're trying to embed the neural network of playing GO into the online platform to boost the sysmem
+We're trying to embed the neural network of playing GO into the online platform to boost the sysmem.